FAQs

 I-4 Express Tolling

-The pricing for tolls is not fixed; it varies based on demand for access to I-4 Express.
-Overhead signs guide motorists in and out of access points and clearly show the current toll.
+Tolls are not fixed; they vary based on traffic conditions in I-4 Express.
+Overhead signs guide motorists in and out of access points and display the current toll.

-Overhead signs display destinations and the cost to get to each destination.
+Overhead signs display destinations and the toll to get to each destination.

 There are multiple decision points along the 21 miles of I-4 Express.
 Motorists in the managed lanes will only pay for the portions of I-4 Express they drive.
-Before each entrance, you’ll see two pricing signs displaying the current toll prices for up to three destinations.
+Before each entrance, you’ll see two overhead signs displaying the current tolls for up to three destinations.
 Don’t see your exit?
-It might fall between the exits listed on the sign or you might see it on another pricing sign later during your trip.
+It might fall between the exits listed on the sign or you might see it on another overhead sign later during your trip.
 On I-4 Express, the first two destinations listed on the pricing sign are the most popular destinations from your entry point.
 The third destination is the farthest distance you can travel on the lanes from your entry point.

 I-4 Express Safety